The Java Agent can automatically track multithreaded applications. It correlates threads from classes that implement

-You can monitor performance around asynchronous calls and multithreaded activity in a variety of ways, as described here.
-It's helpful to understand what AppDynamics considers to be asynchronous activity, what information it provides on that activity, and how that information relates to thread execution at the code level.
+You can monitor performance around asynchronous calls and multithreaded activity in a variety of ways.
+It's helpful to understand what AppDynamics considers to be an asynchronous activity, what information it provides on that activity, and how that information relates to thread execution at the code level.

 Asynchronous Exit Call